alanbbarros/repo/README.md

+# Projeto Git Hub Api
+Project using GitHub API to show a dashboard with some information of the repositories that the user searches.
+React JS

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).